symfony/symfony-docs/controller.rst

             ))
         ;

-You can of course also use normal :ref:`constructor injection <services-constructor-injection>` in your controllers.
+Like with all services, you can also use regular :ref:`constructor injection <services-constructor-injection>` in your controllers.

 .. versionadded:: 4.1